sshaaf/keycloak-mcp-server/README.md

 ### Releases
 The Keycloak MCP server is available in the following formats:
 - **Uber JAR**: Available in regular releases and builds
-- **Native Binaries**: Available through nightly builds for MacOS, Linux, and Windows
+- **Native Binaries**: Available in regular releases and builds for MacOS, Linux, and Windows

 ## Features